Skip to main content

 Tuition and Fees

-Estimated rates for the 2022-23 academic year.
-Rates are subject to change.
-Anyone that is not a current West Virginia resident will be charged non-resident rates.
-That includes international students.
+Estimated rates are available on our tuition website.
+Anyone who is not a current West Virginia resident, including international students, will be charged non-resident rates.

 Estimate your eligibility for merit scholarships at WVU Morgantown.